For BeginnersUpdated July 2026

 C

-Caliverse positions as 100% free with HD video demos for every exercise.
-The interface is the most modern of any calisthenics app, which matters when you're new and trying to follow form cues on a phone screen.
+Caliverse has a free exercise library with HD video demos for every movement (premium plans and its Smart Coach are PRO, $4.49–$9.49/mo).
+The interface is among the most modern of any calisthenics app, which matters when you're new and trying to follow form cues on a phone screen.

 Pros